 - The “-ci” enables “continuation” which means you can resume a broken/partial download and the “i” is to ignore errors and continue on.

-- Here is another great command, it will read a list of URLs and download them each one at a time: youtube-dl -f bestvideo+bestaudio/best -ci –batch-file=’./batchlist.txt’
+- Here is another great option/argument: “-a”, it will read a list of URLs from a file that you specify and download them each one at a time: youtube-dl -f bestvideo+bestaudio/best -cia batchlist.txt

 - Now for a command line to rip the audio stream out to an mp3 file of the highest possible quality: youtube-dl –audio-format mp3 –audio-quality 0 -cix https://www.youtube.com/watch?v=TWYcSBHfPTQ